Transport in Wales: Airports

 Cardiff Airport is the only major international and domestic airport for Wales.

-In South Wales the air travel market is estimated to be in the region of 3.5 million passengers, half of whom are served by Cardiff Airport while the remainder travels mainly to Heathrow, Bristol and Gatwick.
-Over three-quarters of passengers passing through Cardiff Airport are from international flights, and the remainder are domestic passengers mainly travelling between Cardiff and Belfast, Edinburgh, Newcastle, Glasgow or Jersey.
+In South Wales, the air travel market is estimated to be in the region of 3.5 million passengers, half of whom are served by Cardiff Airport while the remainder travels mainly to Heathrow, Bristol and Gatwick.
+Over three-quarters of passengers passing through Cardiff are from international flights, with the remainder are domestic passengers mainly travelling between Cardiff and Belfast, Edinburgh, Newcastle, Glasgow or Jersey.

 The North Wales air passenger market is small and Manchester, Liverpool and Birmingham airports provide the main access.

-An air service with a flight time of around one hour between Cardiff Airport and Anglesey Airport started in May 2007, with two return flights a day, and attracted 40,000 passengers over the first 2½ years.
+An air service with a flight time of around one hour between Cardiff and Anglesey started in May 2007, with two return flights a day; it attracted 40,000 passengers over the first 2½ years.
 It was originally run by Highland Airways but, after that company's closure, was taken over on a temporary basis by Isle of Man-based company Manx2 (later Citywing) in 2010.
 The final operator was Eastern Airways.
-The service was suspended in March 2020, and was permanently cancelled in June 2022.
+The service was suspended in March 2020 and was cancelled permanently in June 2022.

-Cardiff Airport is the sole airport in Wales for air freight, and is ranked 19th in the UK in terms of freight movement.
-However, Airbus flies out some of the aircraft wings produced in its Broughton plant.
+Cardiff is the sole airport in Wales for air freight and is ranked 19th in the UK in terms of freight movement; however, Airbus flies out some of the aircraft wings it produces in its Broughton plant.